Our help for Ukraine. Summary for the period 24.02-30.11.2022

 26.05.2015

 Do you like helping others?
 Would you like to make use of your free time by doing something unusual?
 Do you want to meet new people who – like you – derive more happiness from giving than receiving?
-Join the team of volunteers of the Open Dialog Foundation and help in rendering assistance to Ukraine
+Join the team of volunteers of the Open Dialogue Foundation and help in rendering assistance to Ukraine

 Report: Volunteer battalions.
 Origin, operation, controversies